helloarchy/helloarchy/README.md

 various personal projects.
 It's a large .NET microservice hosted on Azure with various front ends for a wide range of different web applications that I use for different utilities in my personal life.

-💬 Ask me about mt other personal projects, a lot of the repo's are private.
+💬 Ask me about my other personal projects, a lot of the repo's are private.
 I also have many different projects which I host on Azure or self host as they're too large for GitHub.
-Many of which are Unreal projects.
+Many of which are Unreal and Unity projects using their respective DevOps solutions.

 <!--